Sanketika-Obsrv/obsrv-automation/INSTALLATION.md

     export AWS_TERRAFORM_BACKEND_BUCKET_NAME=mybucket
     export AWS_TERRAFORM_BACKEND_BUCKET_REGION=myregion
     ```
 - You will need `velero cli` to create the cluster backups.
-Learnn how to install velero cli at ([Velero cli](https://velero.io/docs/v1.3.0/velero-install/))
+Learn how to install velero cli at ([Velero cli](https://velero.io/docs/v1.3.0/velero-install/))

 #### Steps:
 * Execute the below steps in the same terminal session: